Lewis and Clark

 After the American Revolution, far-seeing leaders also saw political risks for the new United States as settlers moved west of the Appalachians.

 George Washington recognized the need to connect the population centers on the Atlantic coastline with the developing settlements in the Ohio and Mississippi River watersheds.
 He sought to build canals and economic links across the barrier of the Appalachians, to integrate those westerners into the political and economic life of the communities east of the Appalachians.
+He was willing to make difficult compromises in the 1794 Jay Treaty which led to the British finally evacuating Detroit in 1796.
+That finally gave the United States control over the western lands stretching to the Mississippi River, except for the claims of the remaining Native Americans.

 The Whiskey Rebellion revealed how limits to trade across the mountains affected political unity.
 Washington feared that westerners shipping goods down the Mississippi River could decide that it was in their interest to break away from the United States and form their own nation(s).

-Another Virginian, Thomas Jefferson, sought to purchase Mobile and New Orleans in order to strengthen the economic and political connections between the East Coast and the settlers occupying lands in the Ohio, Tennessee, and Mississippi River valleys.
+Thomas Jefferson sought to purchase Mobile and New Orleans in order to strengthen the economic and political connections between the East Coast and the settlers occupying lands in the Ohio, Tennessee, and Mississippi River valleys.
 Before concluding the Louisiana Purchase, Jefferson sent a group of explorers across the Mississippi River into what was technically Spanish territory.
 A voyage of discovery to the middle of the continent and to the Pacific Ocean coastline would allow the United States to strengthen its land claims by right of discovery, and clarify the value of such lands before proposing acquisition by conquest or purchase.

 in 1802, territory west of the Mississippi River was essentially a mystery to residents of the United States